The Hero's Journey is an archetypal story pattern, common in ancient myths as well as modern day adventures.

 More elaborate taxonomies usually include the following stages, not all of which need be present:

 - Miraculous or unusual circumstances around the Hero's conception or birth.
 Bonus points if there was a prophecy.
-Less common in modern stories, which tend to emphasize that anyone could be The Chosen One.
-It appears in Harry Potter and The Dresden Files, though.
+Less common in modern stories, which tend to emphasize the role of personal choice in defining a hero, although there may still be a Prophecy Twist involved.

 - Begins in the ordinary world of the Hero's hometown, often in one of two flavours: